vrunda2005/WOC-2024/README.md

 - Open-Source Contribution Practices

 ## 🆘 Need Help?
+- Head on to [Pclub Discord Server](https://discord.gg/xucxx98e) and ask for doubts or meet with maintainer
 - Open an Issue with a detailed description
 - Reach out to maintainers in comments